 A tables groups list may contain duplicate values, NULL values or empty strings.
 These NULL values or empty strings are simply ignored.
 If a tables group name is listed several times, only one occurrence is kept.
-In all these cases, and when the tables groups list is empty, a warning message is generated.

 Format and usage of these functions are strictly equivalent to those of their twin-functions.